 Each official member shall have one vote.

-Official members (library/media directors) may designate another individual to act for them at a meeting by providing written notification to the Chair of LLC.
+Official members may designate another individual to act for them at a meeting by providing written notification to the Chair of LLC.
 One individual may serve as designee for more than one official member and therefore have more than one vote.

 Official actions may be authorized between scheduled meetings by a majority vote of all official members and may be conducted by electronic or telephonic means.